TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 28/Isaiah 28.5.md

 ---

-In that day will Jehovah of hosts become a crown of glory, and a diadem of beauty, unto the residue of his people;
+In that day, Yahweh of Armies will become a crown of glory, and a diadem of beauty, to the residue of his people;